09: Azure Key Vault Integration

 Answers

-kubectl delete pod pod-keyvault
+kubectl delete pod pod-keyvault -n student-XX

-kubectl delete secretproviderclass azure-kv-secrets --ignore-not-found
+kubectl delete secretproviderclass azure-kv-secrets -n student-XX --ignore-not-found

 Common Problems